AlokChedambath64/Crossword/README.md

 The binary constraints on a variable are given by its overlap with neighboring variables.
 Variable 1 has a single neighbor: Variable 2.
 Variable 2 has two neighbors: Variable 1 and Variable 3.
 For each pair of neighboring variables, those variables share an overlap: a single square that is common to them both.
 We can represent that overlap as the character index in each variable’s word that must be the same character.
 For example, the overlap between Variable 1 and Variable 2 might be represented as the pair (1, 0), meaning that Variable 1’s character at index 1 necessarily must be the same as Variable 2’s character at index 0 (assuming 0-indexing, again).
 The overlap between Variable 2 and Variable 3 would therefore be represented as the pair (3, 1): character 3 of Variable 2’s value must be the same as character 1 of Variable 3’s value.

-For this problem, we’ll add the additional constraint that all words must be different: the same word should not be repeated multiple times in the puzzle.
+We’ll add the additional constraint that all words must be different: the same word should not be repeated multiple times in the puzzle.

 The challenge ahead, then, is write a program to find a satisfying assignment: a different word (from a given vocabulary list) for each variable such that all of the unary and binary constraints are met.